EdwardRutz/svg-getting-started/README.md

 # Working with SVG

-> A quick demo about Scalable Vector Graphics to create an interactive office floor map.
+> A demo on Scalable Vector Graphics and creating an interactive office floor map.